Canon 1000D vs Nikon D850

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1000D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1000D and D850 can be found, respectively, in the Canon 1000D Manual (free pdf) or the online Nikon D850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1000D and the Nikon D850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.